Using an Existing .NET Class as a Source Object

-The Source XML topic provides info on how to create source objects manually, from scratch, using a source object's XML schema.
-But if you already have - or are going to declare - a public .NET class you can set the Rule Editor to use that class as its source object.
+The Source XML topic explains how to create source objects manually from scratch using a source object’s XML schema.
+However, if you already have — or plan to declare — a public .NET class, you can configure the Rule Editor to use that class as its source object.

-Any .NET public class can be used as a source object, provided that it declares at least one public property or one public method that returns a value type (in-rule method).
+Any public .NET class can be used as a source object, provided it declares at least one public property or one public method that returns a value type (an in-rule method).
 Make sure to read the Code Effects Basics topic for details.

-The RuleEditor class declares several properties that you can use to set the type of your source object.
+The CodeEffects.Rule.Editor.Control class declares several properties you can use to specify the type of your source object.
 The most common is SourceType.
-The code sample below creates an instance of the RuleEditor with the Patient class as its source type:
+The code sample below creates an instance of the Control with the Patient class as its source type:

 {